‘App Store commissions are comparable to competitors’: Tim Cook in his prepared congressional testimony

 What’s missing from Cook’s testimony

-Cook doesn’t why some of App Store’s policies don’t apply equally to all developers.
+Cook doesn’t explain why some of App Store’s policies don’t apply equally to all developers.
 First, Apple has been allowing big developers like Amazon and Netflix to onboard customers outside of the iOS app, however, Apple was at odds, for a very long time, with subscription email service Hey, which was doing something very similar.
 Hey was allowing users buy a subscription on a website to not share 30% of its revenue from subscriptions from Apple.

 His testimony also doesn’t explain why developers can’t indicate customers on the app, or redirect them to their websites to purchase an additional service.
 (Open Spotify’s app on iOS and Android, and try purchasing a Premium subscription on the apps.
 Unlike on Android, neither can you buy it on the iOS app, nor does the app link a website to an external source).